 If you’re into lines, you have to rewind because of the complexity between regular, opposite, and what tricks go into or come out of them – this is definitely right up your alley.

-Here is Sean Ricany’s “Pro Part” from the late RideBMX that came out early 2016.
+Here is Sean Ricany’s “Pro Part” from the late RideBMX that came out in early 2016.

-According to the description, this was filmed over a year, “Starting around when Sean had finished up shooting his Stranger “No Hype” section.”
+According to the description, this was filmed for over a year, “Starting around when Sean had finished shooting his Stranger “No Hype” section.”

-When a video starts with a fakie opposite double peg to tailwhip to fakie, you know it will bring the technical heat.
+You know it will bring the technical heat when a video starts with a fakie opposite double peg to tailwhip to fakie.

 Sean also goes big here, which we see directly after with a massive truck driver.